iot-home-control/system-backend/readme.md

 - the Web Frontend
 - the firmware

-The System Backend connects to a Message Queue (MQTT) to get state messages of things (the T in IOT).
+The System Backend connects to a Message Queue (MQTT) to get state messages of things (the T in IoT).
 A received state is saved to a database and sent to all active web frontends via a web socket connection.
 The Backend provides also a Grafana data source.
 The system backend can collate the collected data into trends.